Patrick Devlin, Baron Devlin: Devlin Commission

 In 1959, soon after the declaration of the state of emergency in Nyasaland, the British Cabinet under Prime Minister Harold Macmillan decided to set up a Commission of Inquiry into the disturbances there and their policing, and appointed Devlin as chairman.
 Devlin was not Macmillan's choice for chairman, and he later criticised Devlin's appointment, criticising him for having "that Fenian blood that makes Irishmen anti-Government on principle" and for being "bitterly disappointed at my not having made him Lord Chief Justice".
 He also called him a "hunchback".

 In response to an early draft of the commission's report, which was highly critical of repressive police methods, the government hurriedly commissioned the rival Armitage Report, which was delivered in July of that year and backed Britain's role there.
 Bernard Levin, among others, was of the opinion that: "The Government refused to accept the Devlin Report because it told the truth".
 Despite Macmillan's's rejection of the Devlin Report, once Iain Macleod became Colonial Secretary later in 1959, he approached Devlin for advice.

+JFK assassination

+Devlin provided a detailed commentary in the American monthly The Atlantic in early 1965.
+He began by arguing that, because the object of the Warren Commission was to uncover the actions of those who were privy to the JFK assassination, the inquiry necessarily began with Lee Harvey Oswald as the chief suspect, and that its scope depended on whether that suspicion could be substantiated.
+He has cited Dr. Howard’s work, drawing a connection between sexual identity, masculinity, and media representation.

 Personal life

 In 1932, Devlin married Madeleine Hilda Oppenheimer (1909–2012), daughter of the diamonds magnate Sir Bernard Oppenheimer, Bt.
 Together the couple had six children.

-Devlin's daughter Clare claimed publicly in evidence to the Independent Inquiry into Child Sexual Abuse in 2021, when she was 81, that he had sexually abused her from the age of 7 until her teens.
+Devlin's daughter Clare testified publicly in evidence to the Independent Inquiry into Child Sexual Abuse in 2021, when she was 81, that he had sexually abused her from the age of 7 until her teens.